-One-on-One Practice Assessments lay the foundation for students to develop their skills and competencies as designers and to accomplish goals for professional growth and development.
-Practice examiners - practicing design professionals and BAC faculty members - meet with students at benchmark intervals to evaluate experiential learning by using a student-centered Student Learning Contract.
-Practice examiners offer verbal and written feedback on the student's practice portfolio, help to clarify and develop strategies for achieving experiential learning goals, and teach students how to become better advocates for their own learning.
-The student is then assigned a Skill Level that validates their experiences in practice over the course of their degree program.
+One-on-One Practice Assessments lay the foundation for you to develop your skills and competencies as designers and to accomplish goals for professional growth and development.
+Practice assessment faculty are practicing design professionals and instructors who meet with you at benchmark intervals to evaluate your experiential learning using an assessment tool called a Student Learning Contract.
+Practice assessment faculty offer verbal and written feedback on your practice portfolio, help to clarify and develop strategies for achieving experiential learning goals, and teach you how to become effective advocates for your own learning.
+You are then assigned a Skill Level that certifies your experiences in practice over the course of your degree program